Chapter Activities

 The Waterman-Twining Chapter has partnered with the Family in Flight nonprofit.
 Their mission is simple—but powerful: to support military spouses and families navigating the challenges of living apart due to military service.
 They offer travel grants to help cover the cost of flights, gas, train, or bus tickets—bringing families back together, even if just for a short time, and easing the financial burden that often comes with separation.
 But we’re more than just financial assistance.
 They’re a community, a resource hub, and a place for connection and support.
 From monthly virtual support groups to helpful tools and shared stories, we’re here to remind military families: you’re not alone.
 Our Chapter will work together to let military families know about their organization and if able, cohost events.

-MacDill STEM Education Activities
+MacDill AFB Activities

 Pitsenbarger Awards